 Wake Forest University undergraduate students are encouraged to reserve rooms in and use the study spaces of Wake Downtown, by using deacon space.
 During exam periods, all Wake Downtown first-floor classrooms are unlocked and available 24-hours a day for student use, and therefore are not reservable for this time period.
 Undergraduates are not permitted to use BGCME classrooms or study spaces during exams.

 Food Dollars can be used with certain vendors within the Innovation Quarter, including Medical Grounds in the BGCME and Chef’s Palate in Biotech Place.
 Vending options, including snacks, drinks and coffee, are available on the lower level of Wake Downtown in the Student Commons (room 0904).
+Additionally, box lunches are available in the Student Commons on weekdays from 11 – 1 for a Pit Swipe.

 There are numerous local options within walking distance, such as food trucks at Bailey Park (schedule available here) and Krankies Coffee.